-The tax return and extract of accounts must be filed electronically by 31 May the year following the fiscal year.
+The corporate tax return and the extract of accounts must be filed electronically by 31 May the year following the fiscal year.

 For more information relevant to foreign companies with business activities in Norway, download our practical guide to Norwegian compliance, formalities and reporting responsibilities.